IEPly

 Background

-Despite this, many teachers rely on paper-based forms, handwritten notes, and inconsistent templates across schools—leading to delays, duplication, and stress.
+Yet many teachers still rely on paper forms, handwritten notes, and inconsistent templates—causing delays, duplication, and stress.

 Problem